Rise and Fall of the Maurya Empire

 Moreover, Buddhist temples and stupas not only scattered within Pataliputra but also across the Empire.
 Ashoka ordered the construction of these structures in many places displaying sculptures and carvings inspired by Greeks and Persians.
 Sites like the Sanchi Stupa and the Mahabodhi Temple Complex, both UNESCO World Heritage Sites, had their origins during the Maurya Empire.

 Pillars and rock carving edicts also served as a reminder of the Mauryan Empire.
-It became means for Ashoka to communicate with his people.
+It served for Ashoka to communicate with his people, who mostly illiterate.
 Made of polish sandstone, beautifully carved animal capitals topped the pillars.
 It had griffins, horses, and lions.
 The Sarnath Capital, however, became the most widely known.
 Its capital of 4 lions facing different direction in a pedestal with the “Ashoka” wheel became the national emblem of the Republic of India.

 National Emblem of India